Warning: The Federal Trade Commission Will Prosecute Companies Over Consumer Data Breaches—its Recommendations Should be Heeded

 Connecticut’s New Pay Equity Bill Prohibits Questions Regarding Prospective Employees’ Wage and Salary History

-Connecticut Governor Dannel P. Malloy signed Public Act No. 18-8, “An Act Concerning Pay Equity,” into law on May 22, 2018, making Connecticut the sixth state to prohibit employers from asking applicants about salary history.
+Connecticut Governor Dannel P. Malloy signed Public Act No. 18-8, “An Act Concerning Pay Equity,” into law on May 22, 2018, making Connecticut the sixth state to prohibit employers from asking candidates about salary history.
 California, Delaware, Massachusetts, Oregon and Vermont had previously adopted similar bans.
-The new Connecticut law will permit applicants to file lawsuits for damages and other remedies.
+The new Connecticut law will permit candidates to file lawsuits for damages and other remedies.
 The new law is intended to help remedy the pay gap between men and women.
 “Income inequity is perpetuated by the practice of asking for salary history before an offer is made, which can disproportionately assure that women are underpaid at their first job and continue to be underpaid throughout their careers, creating a cycle of poverty,” Malloy said.
-Effective January 1, 2019, Connecticut will afford job applicants these new protections:
+Effective January 1, 2019, Connecticut will afford job candidates these new protections:

 - Prospective employees may not be asked about past wages and compensation histories at any point during the hiring process, although they may choose to volunteer such information.